Home / Youth Mental and Physical Health / Youth Mental Health Grant / Black and/or 2SLGBTQ+ Youth

 c.
 Please provide a copy of your organization’s most recent annual report

-Please make your proposal no more than 3 pages in length (sections 5-7 above included in this page count).
+Please make sections 5-7 no more than 3 pages in length.
 If applicable, references, figures and other supporting documents can be provided in addition to the main proposal in an appendix.
 If desired, we are also happy to accept proposals in different formats (e.g., video).

 You will receive a confirmation email when your application is submitted.
 We may reach out to you with questions and clarifications if needed.
 Once the final funding decisions are made, all applicants will be contacted.